 Research funded by NIH must be made freely available in PubMed Central within 12 months of publication.
 This can be done via two routes:

-- If you opt for Springer’s Open Choice program then Springer will immediately deposit the final published article in PubMed Central where it will be available at once.
-For further information see Springer’s NIH Compliance Policy
+- If you choose to publish your article as open access within Springer’s Open Choice program then Springer will deposit the final published article in PubMed Central where it will be available at once.

 - Can I self-archive my manuscript?